michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 *Durability* is the promise that once a transaction has committed successfully, any data it has written will not be forgotten.

 * In single-node, this means writing to disk and a write-ahead log.
-* In replicated db, this means the data has been sucessfully copied to some number of nodes.
+* In replicated db, this means the data has been successfully copied to some number of nodes.

 ### Single-Object and Multi-Object Operations